bergesinstitute/grafmethodenglish/book-2-unit-3.md

 My grandfather is as tall as my grandmother.

 My grandfather and my grandmother live in Nevada, and they have many cats and two dogs.
-My parents live in Kansas, and they have less cats than my grandparents — they have two — but they have more dogs — they have three, and they are very big.
+My parents live in Kansas, and they have fewer cats than my grandparents — they have two — but they have more dogs — they have three, and they are very big.
 I don't have a dog or a cat.

 My brother goes to Nevada and Kansas a lot to visit my grandparents and my parents.
 I go to Nevada and